-The preparer of the DOR must list the efforts he or she made to resolve the issue before filing the DOR.
-The preparer must sign under penalty of perjury that every statement in the DOR is correct.2
+You must list the efforts you made to resolve the issue before filing the DOR.
+You must sign under penalty of perjury that every statement in the DOR is correct.2

 A Mandatory Settlement Conference is not the only hearing in the California workers’ compensation system.
 As indicated in the DOR, other types of hearings can be requested.

-A Rating MSC is the same as a regular MSC except that the medical reports evaluating the injured worker’s condition will be rated by the Disability Evaluation Unit (DEU) prior to the hearing.3
+A Rating MSC is the same as a regular MSC except that the medical reports evaluating your condition will be rated by the Disability Evaluation Unit (DEU) prior to the hearing.3

 The DEU is part of the Department of Workers’ Compensation and determines the permanent disability percentage ratings of medical reports.
-By having medical reporting rated before the Rating MSC, the parties can reach agreement at the hearing on the value of the permanent disability.
+By having medical reporting rated before the Rating MSC, you and the insurance company can reach an agreement at the hearing on the value of the permanent disability.